crheller/crheller.github.io/_projects/2_project.md

     params_optim.append(parms)
 ```

-In the animation below, we visualize the fitting process.
-We can see that we converge relatively quickly to the true solution for the first loading vector.
+From the animation below, it is clear that the estimate of the first loading vector converges relatively quickly to the true solution given by `sklearn` using this procedure.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/pca/optim.gif" title="pca optimization" class="img-fluid rounded z-depth-1" %}